Who am I?

 In addition to my practice at Magill Massage and Wellness, I work at an outpatient addictions treatment facility where I work mostly with adolescents, first responders, and clients with significant anxiety and depression in addition to an addiction.
 I also volunteer as a member of the regional Critical Incident Stress Management team where I help first responders struggling with emotionally difficult calls.

-I am currently internationally recognized as an Certified Advanced Alcohol and Drug Counselor and am endorsed to counsel people struggling with consequences of gambling. hide
+I am currently internationally recognized as an Certified Advanced Alcohol and Drug Counselor and am endorsed to counsel people struggling with the consequences of problematic gambling. hide